 Welcome to this year’s Göran Gustafsson lecture in medicine.
 Every year, Uppsala University, together with the The Göran Gustafsson Foundation for Research at Uppsala University and KTH, invites an internationally renowned researcher in medicine to give a lecture.

 Antibiotic resistance – joint actions towards sustainable solutions

 Symposium with the 2023 Göran Gustafsson Lecture in Medicine.

 The 2023 lecture is part of a larger symposium in collaboration with Uppsala University’s Uppsala Antibiotic Center, UAC.
-Göran Gustafsson lecturer and key note lecturer is Gerry Wright, Director at Institute for Infectious Disease Research and Professor at Department of Biochemistry and Biomedical Sciences at McMaster University, Canada.
+Göran Gustafsson lecturer and key note lecturer is Gerry Wright, Executive Director for Canada’s Global Nexus for Pandemics and Biological Threats and Professor at the Department of Biochemistry and Biomedical Sciences at McMaster University, Canada.

 Time: Thursday 13 April, 13:00–17:00.

 Other: The symposium is in English.